AdobeDocs/campaign.en/help/v8/config/workflows.md

 >[!NOTE]
 >
->Adobe Campaign Web UI comes with a reimagined canvas for workflows, allowing to create more dynamic and personalized customer journeys.
+>Adobe Campaign Web User interface comes with a reimagined canvas for workflows, allowing to create more dynamic and personalized customer journeys.
 To learn more about Workflows for Web UI, please refer to [Adobe Campaign Web UI documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/wf/gs-workflows){target=_blank}.

 ## Design and use workflows {#gs-ac-wf}

 Use Adobe Campaign workflows to improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.

-Learn how to design workflows in these [end-to-end use cases](#end-to-end-uc).

 Learn more about workflows user interface and execution in these pages: